AY2526S1-CS2103T-F09-2/tp/docs/DeveloperGuide.md

    Expected: similar to previous.

 ### Editing a person
-1. Editing an existing person in the address book
+1. Editing an existing person in the list
    1. Prerequisites: List all persons using the `list` command.
 Multiple students in the list.

    2. Test case: `edit 2 n/Betsy Crower`<br>